tkn-tub/ns3-gym/doc/tutorial/source/conceptual-overview.rst

 ::

-  AUTHORS       doc/       README         src/     waf.bat* bindings/     examples/  RELEASE_NOTES  utils/   wscript build/        LICENSE    samples/       VERSION  wutils.py CHANGES.html  ns3/       scratch/       waf*     wutils.pyc
+  AUTHORS       doc/       README         utils/   wscript
+  bindings/     examples/  RELEASE_NOTES  VERSION  wutils.py
+  build/        LICENSE    scratch/       waf*     wutils.pyc CHANGES.html  ns3/       src            waf.bat*

 Change into the ``examples/tutorial`` directory.
 You should see a file named ``first.cc`` located there.
 This is a script that will create a simple